Whiskey Ring: History and formation

 During the Lincoln Administration, Mid-West whiskey distillers created a slush fund by bribing treasury agents and evading taxes on whiskey they produced and sold.
 The Whiskey Ring was formed by Republican operatives in 1871 on the pretext to raise money for Republican campaigns.
 However, Republican campaign contributions were minimal compared to how much was pocketed by the ring itself.
 Distilleries and leaders of the ring received between $45,000 and $60,000 each.
 By the mid-1870s, during the Ulysses S. Grant administration, the illegal cartel had organized into an efficient machine of whiskey distillers who kept Treasury agents in line by aggressive tactics.
 By 1873, the ring had become a purely criminal crime syndicate.
 The whiskey syndicate involved distillers, government officials, rectifiers, gaugers, storekeepers, and internal revenue agents.
 Due to the increase of liquor taxes after the Civil War, whiskey was supposed to be taxed at 70 cents per gallon.
 However, distillers would instead pay the officials 35 cents per gallon, and the illicit whiskey was stamped as having the tax paid.
 Before they were caught, a group of politicians was able to siphon off millions of dollars in federal taxes.
 In St. Louis, the ring was led by Missouri Revenue Collector John McDonald, appointed by President Ulysses S. Grant, in 1869.
-McDonald coordinated with Grant's private secretary, Orville Babcock, in Washington D.C. to keep the ring hidden and being exposed.
+McDonald coordinated with Grant's private secretary, Orville Babcock, in Washington D.C. to keep the ring hidden and prevent it being exposed.